minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 ---------------
 With the Reports functionality you can create reports with a specific focus.

-There are 3 different kinds of reports available.
-These are:
+There are 3 different kinds of reports available:

 - **Separate report:** selecting one or more reports will show the contents of each report below each other.
 This kind of report might be turned off by default by your administrator.
 - **Aggregate report:** selecting one or more reports will show aggregated data for each selected report.
 This means that some results are aggregated to provide a general overview of the current compliance status of the scanned objects.